-2019-2020 was the third year of the academy trust's 5 year Development Plan, which has the overarching alm, "To work together to provide excellent opportunities and maximise life chances for all children and young people, regardless of their background".
+2020-2021 was the third year of the academy trust's 5-year Development Plan, which has the overarching aim, "To work together to provide excellent opportunities and maximise life chances for all children and young people, regardless of their background".
+Due to the Coronavirus pandemic, the Trustees agreed that the 5-year plan would be delayed by 1 year as it was not possible to meet the timescale of the original plan under such circumstances.
 The trust continued to develop and embed leadership and management structures, systems and policies to support the continued development and growth of the academy trust.
-The Dartford Grammar School for Girls' ambitious Development Plan had very clear objectives and alms, with 5 priority areas: leadership & management, teaching & learning, behaviour and welfare, student outcomes and the Sixth Form.
+The Dartford Grammar School for Girls' ambitious Development Plan had very clear objectives and aims, with 5 priority areas: leadership & management, quality of teaching & learning, behaviour and attitudes, personal development and the Sixth Form.

-The 2020 GCSE results were outstanding once again.
-In a very challenging year with results being awarded through the centre-assessed grades process, the academy trust was delighted with the outcomes.
+The 2021 GCSE results were excellent once again.
+In an exceptionally challenging year with results being awarded through the determination of teacher assessed grades, the academy trust was delighted with the outcomes.

-- % Grade 9 22%

-- % Grade 8-9, or A\ 48%

-- % Grade 7-9, or A\/A 73%
+- % Grade 8-9 = 44% - % Grade 7-9 = 66%

-The DE Performance Tables will not be published for the 2019-2020 results.
-However, the academy trust would anticipate that progress would have been deemed to be outstanding, with results in line with the previous year and Progress 8 in 2019-2020 placing the academy in the top 30 of secondary schools in England.
+The DfE Performance Tables will not be published again this year for the 2020-2021 results.
+However, the academy trust would anticipate that progress would have been deemed to be outstanding and progress measures similar to 2019 - Progress 8 in 2019-2020 placed the academy in the top 30 of secondary schools in England.

-At A Level, the results were also excellent, with 41% of grades at A\/A, 73% at A\-B and 90% A\-C. The DfE 16-18 Performance tables will not be published for the A Level results in 2019-2020 however the academy believes that the data would have been very positive.
+At A Level, the results were also outstanding, with 43% of grades at A\/A and 69% at A\/B. The DfE 16-18 Performance tables will not be published for the A Level results in 2020-2021 however the academy believes that the data would have been very positive.

-The academy was particularly delighted that the highest ever number of students secured places to study medicine, dentistry or veterinary science with strong numbers progressing to the Russell Group universities.
+The academy was particularly delighted with the very high number of students who secured places to study medicine, dentistry or veterinary science with strong numbers progressing to Oxbridge and the Russell Group universities.
 The retention rates continue to be outstanding in the Sixth Form.

-The academy continues to be very heavily oversubscribed with an extremely high number of applications for September 2020 (1,245 applications for 180 places in Year 7).
-The admissions policy which prioritises Pupil Premium students has supported an increase in Pupil Premium students joining the school; on average 22% of students in Year 7 in 2019-2020 were in receipt of Pupil Premium.
+The academy continues to be very heavily oversubscribed with the highest ever number of applications for September 2021 (1,558 applications for 180 places in Year 7).
+The admissions policy which prioritises Pupil Premium students has supported an increase in Pupil Premium students joining the school; on average 21% of students in Years 7-11for the start of the new year in September 2021 were in receipt of Pupil Premium.

-In the Sixth Form, numbers continue to be very strong, with the most students in the academy's history on roll, including 327 in the Sixth Form.
-Following the permanent increase to the academy's PAN, the academy successfully applied to the Local Authority for additional classroom space.
-The Local Authority agreed to fund a new 2 classroom building; the project was completed in January 2020.
+In the Sixth Form, numbers continue to be exceptional, with the most students in the academy's history on roll, including 356 in the Sixth Form.
+For entry to Year 12 in September 2021 the academy had the highest ever number of applications.